skillrepos/diy-gen-ai/labs.md

 **Purpose: In this lab, we’ll start getting familiar with Ollama, another way to run models locally.**

-1. First, to get *ollama* downloaded, execute the following command:
+1. First, to get *ollama* downloaded, execute the command below.
+Then you can run the actual application to see usage.
 ```
 curl -fsSL https://ollama.com/install.sh | sh
 ```